 From “Naughty Kid” to National Competitor

 Tom Epton is a rising triathlete with a growing reputation on the European circuit—but his story started long before his first multisport race.
-Diagnosed with ADHD at the age of six, Tom was labelled a “naughty kid” long before he was recognised as a high performer.
-Excluded from three schools and misunderstood for much of his early life, Tom has learned to adapt, rebuild, and thrive in a world that wasn’t built for his brain.
-What stands out most in Tom’s story isn’t just the adversity—but the insight.
-His reflections on behaviour, routine, and growth offer a rare and valuable perspective from someone who’s been navigating ADHD from childhood into elite sport.
-In this two-part blog, we explore the journey that’s shaped Tom’s mindset, his achievements—and his message for others.
+Diagnosed with ADHD at the age of six, Tom was labelled a “naughty kid” before he was ever recognised as a high performer.
+He was excluded from three schools and often misunderstood by the systems around him.
+But with the support of key people—like the teacher who fought to keep him in school—Tom learned to adapt, self-direct, and ultimately thrive in a world not designed for how his brain works.

 As a child, Tom was the “naughty schoolboy” you might picture when you hear the term Attention Deficit Hyperactivity Disorder (ADHD).
 He looks back on some of his behaviours—such as launching chairs across the classroom—in total bemusement.
 But he also feels fortunate that these early behavioural issues led to a diagnosis of ADHD at such a young age.